 There was a great team spirit during the trip and it was brilliant to be around other like-minded teachers for the month.
 Amazing excursions!

 The training sessions we had in Guyana on how to teach adults were so beneficial and gave me much more confidence going into the conferences.

 Developing partnerships was so important to me to build a learning community where we all worked together.
 I shared my email address so that our group could also ask for further support and we can share what's working and I’ve already had emails!

-In Georgetown the team will stay in a local hotel with modest facilities and limited wifi.
-In the countryside we stay in a local guesthouses.
+In Georgetown, the team will stay in a local hotel with modest facilities and limited wifi.
+In the countryside, we stay in a local guesthouse.
 On excursions, it ranges from hammocks under the stars to guesthouses on mountain tops.

 Our team will meet you at the airport.
 From there, all transportation in Guyana is included in the form of hired minibuses and taxis.

 Your team leaders are qualified teachers with experience of LRTT.
 Their role is to support your training and planning and lead you during the Fellowship with close support from our partner.